MRomarr/WatchCenter/README.md

 # 📌 WatchCenter

 WatchCenter is a **.NET Core Clean Architecture** backend project for managing movies, series, and related content efficiently.
-It is built with scalability, maintainability, and testability in mind.
+It is built with scalability and  maintainability

 ---